-Quit India Movement launched by Congress under the leadership of Gandhiji was a response & reaction to circumstances prevailing in India at that time.
+Quit India Movement launched by Congress on 8th August 1942 under the leadership of Gandhiji was a response & reaction to circumstances prevailing in India at that time.
 The colonial character of the British Rule was the most fundamental reason behind the launching of the Quit India Movement.

 Indian Nationalists didn’t want to commit the same mistake again.
 The impending threat of the Japanese invasion left the Indian nation with no choice but to launch an all-out struggle against Britain because Gandhiji knew very well that the presence of the British was inviting Japan as there was no traditional hostility between India & Japan.

 Under these circumstances, the Congress working committee in Wardha on 14th July 1942, authorized Gandhi to launch Mass Movement On 8th August 1942, the All India Congress Committee assembled at Gowalia Tank Ground, Mumbai & adopted the Quit India resolution.
 The movement commenced the next day as spontaneous resolve.